elielreich23/todo-next/backend/README.md

 - `DJANGO_SETTINGS_MODULE` - Django settings module (default: taskero_backend.settings)
 - `DEBUG` - Debug mode (default: True)
 - `SECRET_KEY` - Django secret key (default: development key)

+## Production Deployment

+This backend is ready for deployment on Render.
+See `DEPLOYMENT.md` for detailed instructions.

+### Quick Deploy to Render

+1. Push your code to GitHub
+2. Connect your repository to Render
+3. The `render.yaml` file will automatically configure your deployment
+4. Set the required environment variables in Render dashboard

+### Required Environment Variables for Production

+- `SECRET_KEY` - Generate a strong secret key
+- `DATABASE_URL` - PostgreSQL connection string from Render
+- `ALLOWED_HOSTS` - Your Render app domain
+- `CORS_ALLOWED_ORIGINS` - Your frontend domain(s)

+See `env.example` for a complete list of environment variables.